Students come to Ohio Dominican every year from around the world. We're here to help you make ODU your home while you are here.

 International Student Programming Fee (per semester)

-All motor vehicles parked on campus must be registered with the Public Safety Department.
+All motor vehicles (cars, trucks, etc.) parked on ODU campus must be registered with the Public Safety Department.

-Your ODU Identification Number Your vehicle license number and description Permits are purchased through the internet on the Public Safety Website.
-Complete the application.
+Permits are purchased through the Public Safety Website by completing the application.
 Your permit will be sent to you within a week and your account will be charged for your purchase.

-Full year Parking Tag $100Summer Parking Tag $25 Questions related to billing, and payment methods should be directed to the ODU Business Office at (614) 251-4550.
+Questions related to billing and payment methods should be directed to the ODU Business Office at (614) 251-4550.

 June 21 to September 20